730 Campus Crisis and Emergency Management

 A. Members of the CMT and department/office heads should ensure that they and members of their staff are knowledgeable concerning the contents of the EOP.

-B. The CMT members should receive training in the (NIMS) National Incident Management System method of handling emergency situations.
+B. The CMT members should receive training in the National Incident Management System (NIMS) method of handling emergency situations.
 At a minimum, the following NIMS courses shall be taken: IS100, 200, 700, and 800.

 C. All employees should have knowledge of the contents and procedures of the EOP.
-On a periodic basis different aspects of the EOP should be tested, either through simulated exercises or in-service training, as appropriate.
+Periodically, different aspects of the EOP should be tested, either through simulated exercises or in-service training, as appropriate.